 Or, simply go somewhere other than Munich.
-While Oktoberfest is the biggest of the ‘volksfest’ or ‘kirmes’ that happen in Germany at the start of Autumn, there are many alternatives.
+While Oktoberfest is the biggest of the volksfest or kirmes that happen in Germany at the start of Autumn, there are many alternatives.
 The second biggest is the Cannstatter Volksfest in Stuttgart, which is very similar to Oktoberfest except without the masses of English-speaking and Italian tourists.
-But even a town of less than 1000 people may have a long-held tradition of closing the streets for a fair.
+But even a town of fewer than 1,000 people may have a long-held tradition of closing the streets for a fair.
 There’s a real variety in the scale, activities and ceremonial oddities – and with staggered start dates and some festivals lasting many weeks, there’s enough time to take in a few.

 About the Author

 From Sydney, via stints in Melbourne and London, Sebastian is currently living in Berlin.
 His mantras; eat, drink and dance with the locals, and say 'yes' to everything.
 In another

 Want to know more about Germany?
 Check out our podcast.
 We have an insider's guide to the coolest spots in Berlin and find out how to Eurail around Germany.

 How to make the most of your time at the world's largest 16-day beer festival.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote